aviadnoama/pwnable.kr-writeups/mistake/writeup.md

 - So, I used gdb, to see what happends to the pair of strings "aaaaaaaaaa" as the password and "bbbbbbbbbb" as the key.
 - After the xor, the b, turns into c - and "aaaaaaaaaa" is not equal to "bbbbbbbbbb" - but that's it, I did it.
 - I ran the binary on the server with the password "cccccccccc" and the key as "bbbbbbbbbb" - And got the flag! :)

-- "Mommy, the operator priority always confuses me :("
+# "Mommy, the operator priority always confuses me :("
+# pwned.